aptos-gaming/upgradable-nft-staking/README.md

 1. Follow the official [Aptos CLI installation guide](https://aptos.dev/tools/install-cli/)
 2. Create new aptos account with `aptos init` (will create new folder .aptos and store public and private key in it)
 3. Import private_key from .aptos to Petra Extension
-4. Go to /move and put account (owner_addr) in `Move.toml` from `.aptos/config.yaml` 'account' field
+4. Mint Minerals coin and deploy 2 staking modules using account (owner_addr) in `Move.toml` from `.aptos/config.yaml` 'account' field
-5. Mint Minerals coin and deploy 2 staking modules
-    Run `aptos move publish` in /move folder
+    Run `aptos move publish --named-addresses owner_addr=account` in /move folder
-6. Go to main react app and change module address in `config.json` with account from `.aptos`
+5. Go to main react app and change module address in `config.json` with account from `.aptos`
-7. Run main app `npm run start` and connect wallet and click on `Create Collection With Token Upgrade` button
+6. Install all frontend dependecies in `/frontend` and then run main app `npm run start` and connect wallet and click on `Create Collection With Token Upgrade` button
-8. Click on `Init Minerals Staking` on Basic Token Staking tab or Upgradeble Token Staking tab.
+7. Click on `Init Minerals Staking` on Basic Token Staking tab or Upgradeble Token Staking tab.
-9. Connect new address to the UI and click on `Stake`
+8. Connect new address to the UI and click on `Stake`
-10. You can also upgrade you token level using `Upgrade` button (but only in Upgrade Token Staking tab)
+9. You can also upgrade you token level using `Upgrade` button (but only in Upgrade Token Staking tab)

 To stake:
 1. Run Init Staking and confirm transaction